top of page

 Headshot.png

-Andrea Cramer is the visionary mind behind the hauntingly immersive narratives of Onyx Crown Press.
+A. C. Cramer is the visionary mind behind the hauntingly immersive narratives of Onyx Crown Press.
 A master of gothic tension and psychological nuance, Cramer explores the uncharted territories where chilling mysteries meet the complexity of human affection.
 Based in the fog-laden shadows of the Appalachian foothills, her work invites readers into worlds both beautiful and terrifying, where every page turn reveals a deeper secret.

 The First Glimpse

 No movement.
 No voices.
-Good.
+Nothing.

-The crawlspace looked just as I had left it earlier.
+The crawlspace looked exactly as I had left it earlier.
 The soil beneath the north beam remained undisturbed.
 The plastic case I buried there was still hidden.
-Safe, for now.

-I stepped toward the woods, breathing slowly, trying to steady my nerves.
 Moments like this always brought my grandfather’s voice back to me, as clear as if he were standing beside me in the dark.

 Tick.